Volunteering at the Center and Day to Day Work

 Introduction into daily work at the center- what it is, what to expect, what to wear-

 Volunteering at ORC is hard work but it is very rewarding.
 Know that all the time and work you put in, goes directly toward helping birds of prey return to the wild.
 We know a lot of it is not glamorous but every task is important.
 Volunteering at the center consists of Animal Care shifts during the week as well and on the weekends.
 Weekends are also times to get special projects done because we usually have more help on those days.
-AM shifts are 9:30 AM to 1:30 PM and dependent on the number of patients PM shifts will be added from 2:30 PM to 6:30 PM.
+AM shifts are 9:30 AM to 1:30 PM and dependent on the number of patients PM shifts will be added.
 Please arrive on time for your shift.

 *When you come to the center to volunteer you should wear close toed shoes, work clothes, a water bottle and a snack or lunch.
 Masks, gloves and other safety wear will be provided to you.
 If you have long hair, please wear it up.